-The income generated in 2020/21 is drastically lower than the £13m received in the previous year, 2019/20 due to the impact of the Covid-19 pandemic.
-The Council was however able to cover the losses through additional Covid-19 central government funding and has also set aside the 2020/21 contingency budget to meeting further costs that may yet arise.
+The income generated in 2021/22 is drastically lower than the £13m received in the pre-pandemic period in 2019/20 due to the impact of the Covid-19 pandemic.
+The Council was however able to cover the losses through additional Covid-19 central government funding.